Cloud-Innovation-Partners/cloudtdms/docs/data_masking.md

 # Data Masking / Data Obfuscation

-Data masking or data obfuscation is the process of hiding original data with modified content, The main reason for applying masking to a data field is to protect data that is classified as personally identifiable information, sensitive personal data, or commercially sensitive data. [*courtesy* : [wikipedia](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjftM33iLbrAhWC8HMBHQlDBEMQmhMwJXoECAMQAg&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FData_masking&usg=AOvVaw2RlM7u4zsoU6I2zbbJGBot)]
+Data masking or data obfuscation is the process of hiding original data with modified content, the main reason for applying masking to a data field is to protect data that is classified as personally identifiable information, sensitive personal data, or commercially sensitive data. [*courtesy* : [wikipedia](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjftM33iLbrAhWC8HMBHQlDBEMQmhMwJXoECAMQAg&url=https%3A%2F%2Fen.wikipedia.org%2Fwiki%2FData_masking&usg=AOvVaw2RlM7u4zsoU6I2zbbJGBot)]

-In an organisation data may be needed at various fronts such as `Analysis`, `Training`, `DevOps`, `3rd Party` or `Development`, Using production data is always going to cost you with regards to compliance and security. `CloudTDMS` provides you an option to anonymize personally identifiable information and hide sensitive data by masking it using various data masking techniques.
+In an organisation data may be needed at various fronts such as `Analysis`, `Training`, `DevOps`, `3rd Party` or `Development`.
+Using production data is always going to cost you with regards to compliance and security. `CloudTDMS` provides you an option to anonymize personally identifiable information and hide sensitive data by masking it using various data masking techniques.